Shishi, Fujian

 Shishi (石狮 (Shíshī, Chio̍h-sai)) is a county-level city under the administration of the prefecture-level city Quanzhou, in Fujian province, People's Republic of China.

-The city has an area of 160 km2 with a population of 313,500 residents.
-It's well known for garments trading and industry.
+The city has an area of 160 km2 with a population of 685,930 residents in 2020.
+It is well known for garments trading and industry.

 The actress Yao Chen was born in Shishi City.